iavinashvats/File_Manager_CLI/readme.md

 # Simple File Manager CLI In Node.js

     - While Learning Node.js Basics I try to make a file structure or file manager in Node.js
-    - Learning basic nitty-gritty of Node.js like:- fs, modules, process, etc.
+    - Learning basic nitty-gritty of Node.js like:- fs, http, streams, process & more!

 # 📁 File manager properties are the following: